qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 The compiler may ignore these in the interest of simplicity, or in the face of con- tradictory information.
 Standard syntax for pragmas was introduced in C++11 (where they are known as “attributes”).
 A function that prints an error message and terminates execu- tion, for example, can be labeled [[noreturn]], to allow the compiler to opti- mize code around calls, or to issue more helpful error or warning messages.
 As of this writing, the set of supported attributes can be extended by vendors (by modifying the compiler), but not by ordinary programmers.
 The extent to which these attributes should be limited to hints (rather than directives) has been some- what controversial.
 New pragmas in Java (which calls them “annotations”) and C# (which calls them “attributes”)* can* be deﬁned by the programmer; we will return to these in Section 16.3.1.

-### 3CHECK YOUR UNDERSTANDING

-* List the tasks performed by the typical scanner.
+3**CHECK YOUR UNDERSTANDING** 10.
+List the tasks performed by the typical scanner.
 11. What are the advantages of an automatically generated scanner, in compari- son to a handwritten one?
 Why do many commercial compilers use a hand- written scanner anyway?

-#### 12. Explain the difference between deterministic and nondeterministic ﬁnite au-
+## 12. Explain the difference between deterministic and nondeterministic ﬁnite au- tomata.

-tomata.
 Why do we prefer the deterministic variety for scanning?

-#### 13. Outline the constructions used to turn a set of regular expressions into a min-
+* Outline the constructions used to turn a set of regular expressions into a min- imal DFA.

-imal DFA.
   14. What is the “longest possible token” rule?
   15. Why must a scanner sometimes “peek” at upcoming characters?

-#### 16. What is the difference between a keyword and an identiﬁer?

-#### 17. Why must a scanner save the text of tokens?
+## 16. What is the difference between a* keyword* and an* identiﬁer*?
+17. Why must a scanner save the text of tokens?

-#### 18. How does a scanner identify lexical errors?
+## 18. How does a scanner identify lexical errors?
 How does it respond?

-#### 19. What is a* pragma*?
+19. What is a* pragma*?

-## 2.3

-#### **Parsing**
+2.3 **Parsing**

 The parser is the heart of a typical compiler.
 It calls the scanner to obtain the tokens of the input program, assembles the tokens together into a syntax tree, and passes the tree (perhaps one subroutine at a time) to the later phases of the compiler, which perform semantic analysis and code generation and improve- ment.
 In effect, the parser is “in charge” of the entire compilation process; this style of compilation is sometimes referred to as* syntax-directed translation*.
 As noted in the introduction to this chapter, a context-free grammar (CFG) is a* generator* for a CF language.
 A parser is a language* recognizer*.
 It can be shown that for any CFG we can create a parser that runs in* O*(*n*3) time, where* n* is the length of the input program.12 There are two well-known parsing algorithms that achieve this bound: Earley’s algorithm [Ear70] and the Cocke-Younger-Kasami (CYK) algorithm [Kas65, You67].
 Cubic time is much too slow for parsing siz- able programs, but fortunately not all grammars require such a general and slow parsing algorithm.
 There are large classes of grammars for which we can build parsers that run in linear time.
 The two most important of these classes are called LL and LR (Figure 2.13).